JASNA St. Louis Programs

 • May 19.
 Region members attended First Impressions, an adaptation of Pride and Prejudice by the Slightly Askew Theatre Ensemble.

 • June 3.
 “Music from Jane Austen’s Time.”
 Elaine Pontious (harp) and Rose Marie Nester (vocals) offered selections from the era, plus music Austen copied into her own songbooks.
-Members only.
+Members and their guests.

 • June 6.
 At Oasis, a lifelong learning program for adults ages 50 and over, Region member Sheila Hwang, associate professor of English at Webster University, taught a class on the card game Speculation.
 JASNA St. Louis members and other class members learned to play this game, as well as how Austen used this game in Mansfield Park to reveal the inner workings and motivations of her characters.

 • September 22.
 Our regular fall meeting.
-Lunch at and a tour of the historic Oakland House.
+Lunch at the historic Oakland House, followed by a private tour.
+Members and their guests.

 • November 16.
 Members were invited to hear Curtis Sittenfeld read and discuss Eligible at Webster University.